Dean White (footballer)

 Dean White (born 4 December 1958) is an English former professional footballer.

 Playing career

-His clubs included Chelsea, Millwall, and Gillingham, for whom he made over 160 Football League appearances.
+His clubs included Chelsea, Millwall, and Gillingham, and he made a total of nearly 160 Football League appearances.

 Managerial career

 After ending his professional playing career early due to injury, White moved on to coaching and managing, having two spells in charge of Hastings Town before moving to Brighton and Hove Albion under manager Micky Adams working initially as first team coach and reserve team manager and then assistant first team manager and head of recruitment.
 He left Brighton in November 2009 and went on to work in player recruitment at Sunderland and then onto Hull City in 2013 before being appointed as first team senior European scout at Tottenham Hotspur in 2017.
+White left Tottenham in 2022, by which time he was also the Sporting Director of Hastings United.
+In August 2023, White became owner and chairman of Hastings United.

 Personal life

 His son, Ben White, was also a footballer and was on the books of Gillingham between 1998 and 2003.
-He is currently the professional development lead coach at the club.
+After a spell as a coach at Hastings United, in August 2023 Ben joined its board and became a co-owner, director and General Manager there.